Ethan2541/Blockchain-for-Two-Round-Election/README.md

-# Blockchain applied to a Two-Round Election
+# Blockchain for Two-Round Election

 ## Goal